itsiplay/BoostWeapon/README.md

 - **Crafting Recipe**: Far left in the imgur image crafting grid.

 ### 3. Broadsword
-- **Ability**: Inflicts massive damage but features a slow recharge rate.
+- **Ability**: Inflicts massive damage but features a slow recharge rate and allows for a small dash ability which launches you a short disance.
 - **Crafting Recipe**: Far right in imgur image crafting grid.

 ### 4. Supercharge